Sara Evans: First marriage, children and divorce

 On September 28, 2007, the divorce between Evans and Schelske became final.
-Evans was ordered to pay Schelske $500,000 in alimony over a ten-year period, and was awarded primary custody of their three children.
-Subsequently, Evans' ex-nanny sued her for $3 million, claiming that Evans had smeared her name by accusing her of an affair with Schelske.
+The divorce agreement established a joint custody plan for their three children, a split of marital assets, and an alimony agreement whereby Evans would pay Schelske at least $500,000 over 10 years.
+Subsequently, Evans's ex-nanny sued her for $3 million, claiming that Evans had smeared her name by accusing her of an affair with Schelske.
 The lawsuit was settled in July 2009 for $500,000.
 Following their divorce, Evans obtained two temporary restraining orders against Schelske in 2010 and 2011, restricting him from making any derogatory statements to the media about Evans or their former marriage.

-Schelske also sued Evans's Nashville attorney John Hollins Sr. and his firm (Hollins, Wagster, Yarbrough, Weatherly & Raybin, P.C.) for "slander, false light and other damages" after Hollins gave an October 2006 interview to People magazine regarding Evans' divorce claims.
+Schelske also sued Evans's Nashville attorney John Hollins Sr. and his firm (Hollins, Wagster, Yarbrough, Weatherly & Raybin, P.C.) for "slander, false light and other damages" after Hollins gave an October 2006 interview to People magazine regarding Evans's divorce claims.
 That lawsuit resulted in an undisclosed financial settlement and a written apology from Hollins in 2011, which stated in part: "My firm and I represented Sara Evans in a highly contested divorce from Craig Schelske... to the best of my ability.
 I regret that my actions on behalf of Sara Evans caused Mr. Schelske harm in any way."
-Schelske issued a public statement thanking God, family, and friends for staying alongside during the period, and stating: "Sara is not my enemy...
+Schelske issued a public statement thanking God, family, and friends for staying alongside during the period and stating: "Sara is not my enemy...
 Hollins... he's the one who did this."